ghbrown/oden_print/readme.md

 oden_print -t "-o <option1> -o <option2> ..." file.pdf
 ```

-Check out this [official CUPS documentation](https://www.cups.org/doc/options.html) page for a complete list of standard printing options.
+Please see the `man` page of `lpr` for documentation on available printing options.
+Alternatively, check out the [official CUPS documentation](https://www.cups.org/doc/options.html).
 The options are listed at the bottom of the page.
-Here, we list a couple of options that are frequently used by many users.
+Here we review some of the most common options.

 #### Paper size

 Some older printers in POB do not play well with files using non-US-standard paper sizes (e.g. A4), likely due to mismatching between what the printer paper tray is set to and the size specified by the document.
 The `media` option thus comes in handy to ensure the printer used can handle the file smoothly.
-For a complete list of available media types, see the CUPS document linked above.
-For most common purposes, use `Letter`.
+For a complete list of available media types, see the `man` page of `lpr` or the CUPS documentation linked above.
+For most purposes, use `Letter`.

 ```
 # Using Letter sized paper